• Headlines

 Purely looking at the Kilkenny Senior Hurling Championship, only 2022’s semi-final opponents Tullaroan with 20 titles have the same number as the Shamrocks.

-Beyond that, they have 12 Leinster championships, four more than Birr who are the next best, and they’ve won 8 All-Irelands, which is twice as much as Portumna and Birr who are tied in second place.
+Beyond that, they have 12 Leinster championships, four more than Birr who are the next best, and they’ve won eight All-Irelands, twice the number of Portumna and Birr who are tied in second place.

 While they are the largely undisputed kingpins of hurling, their success is also greater than most football teams.